rancher/terraform-aws-rke2-live-example/README.md

 ## How Do I Use It?

-Copy the contents of this directory into a new private repo and follow the onboarding guide [here](./docs/onboarding.md).
+Follow the onboarding guide [here](./docs/guides/onboarding.md).
+For an in-depth tutorial on onboarding take a look at the tutorial [here](./docs/tutorials/onboarding.md).

 This is meant to be an example, it is not a managed solution.
 This example is focused on automating as much as possible with security as a secondary priority, please take a close look at what this does and make good decisions for the security of your use case.